shaaza/shaazahm-com/content/_index.md

 I'm currently Head of Engineering at Shuttle, a YC-backed startup building a developer-friendly cloud infra platform to build backends quickly in Rust.

-AI tend to have an [overarching quest](https://randsinrepose.com/archives/you-are-going-on-a-quest/) driving me at ang given point.
-Currently, it's trying to change my relationship with work, by harmonizing being and doing, heart and head, work and life.
+I tend to have an [overarching quest](https://randsinrepose.com/archives/you-are-going-on-a-quest/) driving me at different stages of life.
+Currently, that quest is learning to change my relationship with work, by harmonizing being and doing, heart and head, work and life.
 Some things that have helped tremendously include a daily [meditation practice](https://www.wakingup.com/), weekly [leadership coaching](https://arnaudsaintpaul.com/), a supportive work environment and books by authors such as [Iain McGilchrist, Oliver Pourriol and Brene Brown](reading).

 I'm also learning to write poetry [with Josh Hallam once a week](https://ko-fi.com/wordspace), training to bowl faster [with Ross Dewar's cricket training programme](https://cricketstrength.com/) and learning Arabic [through Trinity College Dublin's evening classes](https://www.tcd.ie/nmes/courses/evening-course/arabic/#:~:text=Course%20Fee,will%20be%20organised%20for%20you).